petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/using-the-sidecar-or-embedded-elasticsearch.md

 The Liferay Tomcat bundles installed via a ZIP file or Docker image include an Elasticsearch node that starts with Liferay.
 The node in Liferay 7.3+ and 7.4+ runs in a separate JVM as a sidecar server and the node in Liferay 7.2 is embedded in the Liferay server.

-The Elasticsearch server is accessible at these URLs:
+If you're running Liferay locally, the Elasticsearch server is accessible at these URLs:

 * <http://localhost:9201> on Liferay 7.3+ and 7.4+
 * <http://localhost:9200> on Liferay 7.2